WindRiverLinux22/wrlinux/scripts/gen-image/doc/target_intel-x86-64.README.md

 ### On Board
 Insert the device into a bootable USB socket on the target, and power on.

+WARNING, the board must be in UEFI or UEFI/BIOS mode, otherwise, the image can't be installed or boot.

 @target_common_installer.md@

 ### On Qemu